publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch22/schIV/ptB/m__us_usc_t30_s921.md

     (d) __Applicability of presumptions__

-        Nothing in subsection (c) of this section shall be deemed to affect the applicability of subsection (a) of this section in the case of a claim where the presumptions provided for therein are inapplicable.
+        Nothing in subsection (c) shall be deemed to affect the applicability of subsection (a) in the case of a claim where the presumptions provided for therein are inapplicable.

 ([Pub.
 L. 91–173, title IV, § 411][/us/pl/91/173/s411], Dec.
 30, 1969, [83 Stat.
 793][/us/stat/83/793]; [Pub.
 L. 92–303][/us/pl/92/303], §§ 3(a), 4(b)(1), (3), (c), (d), May 19, 1972, [86 Stat.
 153][/us/stat/86/153], 154; [Pub.
 L. 95–239, § 3(a)][/us/pl/95/239/s3/a], Mar.
 1, 1978, [92 Stat.
 96][/us/stat/92/96]; [Pub.
 L. 97–119, title II][/us/pl/97/119], §§ 202(b), 203(a)(5), Dec.
 29, 1981, [95 Stat.
 1643][/us/stat/95/1643], 1644; [Pub.
 L. 103–296, title I, § 108(i)(2)][/us/pl/103/296/s108/i/2], Aug.
 15, 1994, [108 Stat.
 1488][/us/stat/108/1488]; [Pub.
 L. 107–275, § 2(a)][/us/pl/107/275/s2/a], Nov.
 2, 2002, [116 Stat.
 1925][/us/stat/116/1925]; [Pub.
 L. 111–148, title I, § 1556(a)][/us/pl/111/148/s1556/a], Mar.
 23, 2010, [124 Stat.
 260][/us/stat/124/260].)